DhimanTarafdar/word-to-vec/README.md

 - Introduction
 - What is Embedding
-- Berif idea about word to
+- Brief idea about word 2 vec
 - 1
 - 2
 - 3